joelparkerhenderson/wordbooks/pages/engineering-department/index.md

 # Engineering department

 The engineering department is responsible for designing, developing, and maintaining a company's products, services, and systems.
-It is a critical part of any organization involved in manufacturing, construction, software development, or any other field that involves creating or improving products.

 The engineering department is usually headed by a Chief Technology Officer (CTO) or a Chief Engineer.
 The department is responsible for the following functions:

 * Research and Development (R&D): This function is responsible for developing new products, improving existing products, and identifying new technologies that can be used by the company.